danielfett/draft-dpop/main.md

 Server-provided nonces are an effective means for further reducing the chances for successful DPoP proof replay.
 Unlike cryptographic nonces, it is acceptable for clients to use the same `nonce` multiple times, and for the server to accept the same nonce multiple times.
-As long as the `jti` value is tracked for the lifetime of the `nonce`, there is no additional risk of token replay.
+As long as the `jti` value is tracked and duplicates rejected for the lifetime of the `nonce`, there is no additional risk of token replay.

 ## DPoP Proof Pre-Generation {#Pre-Generation}